 - ½ teaspoon fresh ground pepper

 - juice of ½ lemon or 1 teaspoon apple cider vinegar

 Preheat oven to 375 degrees F.

 Potatoes: If leaving the skins on, scrub the potatoes, and remove any unsightly blemishes.
 Alternately, peel the potatoes.
-Slice the potatoes into 1/8 inch slices using a mandolin, or manually with a knife.
-If manually slicing, do try cut evenly as possible so potatoes will cook uniformly.
+Slice the potatoes into ⅛ inch slices using a mandolin, or manually with a knife.
+If manually slicing, do try to cut evenly as possible so potatoes will cook uniformly.

-Cream Sauce: Add the cashews, 1 cup milk, nutritional yeast, garlic, onion powder, salt, pepper and lemon juice/vinegar to a high speed blender/food processor and blend until creamy, about 45 seconds to 1 minute(if using a food processor, it may take longer for cashews to blend).
-Add remaining milk and blend a few seconds more.
+Cream Sauce: Add the cashews, milk and/or veg broth, nutritional yeast, garlic, onion powder, salt, pepper and lemon juice/vinegar to a high speed blender and blend until creamy, about 45 seconds to 1 minute.
+Taste for flavor, adding more of anything you like.
+Makes about 3 cups.

-Assemble: In a 9 x 13 baking dish, pour a thin layer of sauce on the bottom of the dish, layer ½ of the potatoes, top with 1/2 cream sauce, and repeat.
+Assemble: In a 9 x 13 baking dish, pour a thin layer of sauce on the bottom of the dish, layer ½ of the potatoes, top with ½ cream sauce, and repeat.
 Top with a sprinkle of thyme, and any additional vegan cheese.
 Alternatively, after adding sauce to the bottom of the dish, make three rows of potatoes, layering them at an angle, pour sauce evenly overtop.